Skip to contents

 #user BLAST+ executable to download/update db files

-update_blastdb --passive --decompress nr
+update_blastdb --passive --decompress nt

 #set permissions to enable usage by all users